-LONDON – UEFA President Michel Platini says he wants a European sports police force to tackle betting, corruption, match-fixing, doping and hooliganism.
+UEFA President Michel Platini wants to establish a European sports police force to address betting, corruption, match-fixing, doping and hooliganism.

-Platini says only 10 nations have such provisions.
+Only 10 nations have such provisions, Platini said.

 Europol, the European Union police liaison agency, said in February that it reviewed 680 suspicious recent cases of match-fixing.